armitjs/armit/packages/eslint-config-bases/README.md

 # @armit/eslint-config-bases

-# About

-Example of composable eslint config bases that can be easily shared and fine-tuned by apps and packages
+The composable eslint config bases that can be easily shared and fine-tuned by apps and packages for armitjs.

 ## Features